 Talent adjusting the stage temperature to 80 degrees Celsius.

-After the temperature is reached, disengage the stamp with 5 micrometers per second until the wavefront is close to the hexagonal boron nitride straight edge then pick up the flake [1-TXT].
+After the sample stage temperature reaches 80 degrees Celsius, disengage the stamp with 5 micrometers per second until the wavefront is close to the hexagonal boron nitride straight edge then pick up the flake with a reduced speed of 2 micrometers per second [1].

-Talent slowly disengaging the stamp near the hBN straight edge.
+Camera + SCOPE/SCREEN: After the sample stage temperature reaches 80 degrees Celsius, talent slowly disengaging the stamp near the hBN straight edge.
 TXT: Reduce speed to 2 µm/s to pick up the hBN flake

 Once picked up, increase the speed to 5 micrometers per second to detach the polycarbonate film from the wafer [1].
 Switch off the stage heater and open the water-cooling system [2].